doctrine/orm/docs/en/reference/advanced-configuration.rst

 the cache still keeps the outdated metadata.
 That is why we recommend the ``ArrayCache`` for development.

-Furthermore you should have the Auto-generating Proxy Classes option to true in development and to false in production.
-If this option is set to ``TRUE`` it can seriously hurt your script performance if several proxy classes are re-generated during script execution.
-Filesystem calls of that magnitude can even slower than all the database queries Doctrine issues.
-Additionally writing a proxy sets an exclusive file lock which can cause serious performance bottlenecks in systems with regular concurrent requests.
+Furthermore you should disable the Auto-generating Proxy Classes option in production.

 Connection Options
 ------------------